American Indian Studies (AMIN)

 Prereq: Junior classification

 History, theory, and principles of Native American/American Indian architecture, landscape architecture and planning considering relationships to the culture, visual arts, site, and surroundings.
 Credit counts toward fulfillment History, Theory, Culture.
-Graduation Restriction: A maximum of 6 credits of ARCH 4260 may be applied to degree program.
+Graduation Restriction: A maximum of 6 credits of ARCH/AMIN 4260 may be applied to degree program.

 Credits: 1-30.
 Repeatable, maximum of 9 credits.